-Read on for everything you need to know about the currently untitled Aquaman 2.
+Read on for everything you need to know about Aquaman 2.

 When will Aquaman 2 be released?

-The sequel is currently scheduled to be released on 16th December 2022.
+Aquaman and the Lost Kingdom is now currently scheduled to be released on 17th March 2023.

 Who has been cast in Aquaman 2?